ATTron/swaddle/README.md

 ```

 ## Post-Install

- To integrate swaddle with Sway, add the following line to your Sway configuration:
+ To integrate swaddle with Sway/Hyprland, add the following line to your Sway/Hypr configuration:
- `exec_always --no-startup-id /usr/bin/swaddle &`
+ `exec_always --no-startup-id /usr/local/bin/swaddle &`
- Then reload your Sway configuration or restart Sway.
+ Then reload your configuration or restart Sway/Hyprland.

 ## Overview